spacemanspiff2007/HABApp/_doc/configuration.rst

         general:
             listen_only: False  # If True  HABApp will not change any value on the openhab instance.
                                 # Useful for testing rules from another machine.
-            wait_for_openhab: False  # If True HABApp will wait for items from the openHAB instance
+            wait_for_openhab: True   # If True HABApp will wait for items from the openHAB instance
                                      # before loading any rules on startup